The farm that bread saved…

 While we have 2nd and 3rd generation bakers in our families, our journey into bread baking began with a desire for self-sufficiency and to bake bread at home.
 A Mother Earth News magazine article about baking an overnight fermented round loaf in a cast iron pot taught us that it was possible to have a delicious and beautiful bread at home.

 A week-long intensive course from the Artisan Bread School was a deep dive into sourdough and the associated skills necessary that set us on the path to open a wood-fired bakery.
 We then linked up with similar “bread heads” at the Maine Grain Alliance at the Kneading Conference where local grain revitalization was taking place and later written about in Amy Halloran’s The New Bread Basket.

 Having baked primarily in wood-fired ovens for the duration of our education, a workshop with Pat Manley on building a wood-fired oven on Hurricane Island was the final “firebrick in the arch.”

 Triple Green Jade Farm is made up of 80 acres of southerly facing pastures with riverfront on the Boquet River.
 Our silty, clay loam soils are well-suited for legumes and pasture grasses.
 We currently grow and cut hay.

-As the Breadery expands, our next operation involves increasing the soil health of our pastures with a grass-based micro-dairy.
+Our livestock operations involve increasing the soil health of our pastures with a grass-based micro-dairy and pastured poultry.

 We have one of the first modern milking parlors to have been built in Essex County in our barn.
-We plan to graze Jersey cows and Icelandic sheep and make full use of the barn once restored.
+We milk and graze Milking Shorthorn/Jersey cows and continue making renovations to our historic barn.

 We bought the land in 2014 and we’ve been working hard on bringing it back to life ever since.
 The road is long and the renovations seem never-ending, but when the sunflowers bloom, they melt away the difficulties that come from entrepreneurship, because in the end, we know this farm is worth all of our sacrifices.